 $ q $AXLIBRARIES_HOME/ws/qlint.q_ -help qLint: q source code linter Usage: q qlint.q_ <flags> Flags: -help - display this help -src <dir/file> - path to q script(s) [-out] <dir> - path to a file to store results - files supported: .json, .csv, .dat (q serialized) [-level] <level> - (default info) lint level - one of error, warning, info [-version] - print the library version

 qcumber - test framework

-$ q $AXLIBRARIES_HOME/ws/qcumber.q_ -help qCumber: q test runner Usage: q qcumber.q_ <flags> Flags: -help - display this help -src <dir> - path to a q script to load before running tests -test <dir/file> - path to a quke file or directory or quke files to test [-out] <dir> - path to a file to store results - files supported: .json, .dat (q serialized), .xml (junit) [-times] <number> - number of times to run each property block [-color] - colorize the output [-version] - print the library version
+$ q $AXLIBRARIES_HOME/ws/qcumber.q_ -help qCumber: q test runner Usage: q qcumber.q_ <flags> Flags: -help - display this help -src <dir> - path to a q script to load before running tests -test <dir/file> - path to a quke file or directory of quke files to test [-out] <dir> - path to a file to store results files supported: .json, .xml (junit), .dat (q: get `:file.dat) [-insert] <key=val> - add columns to the output: col1=val1,col2=val2,... [-times] <number> - number of times to run each property block [-color] - colorize the output [-showAll] - print passed and skipped tests as well as failures to stdout [-quiet] - do not print any results to stdout [-reporter] <file.q> - custom report from a q file defining a function 'write[file; results]' [-errorsAsFailures] - convert all errors to failures in final output useful for systems which only look at 'failure' [-exitFailuresWith] <number> - exit code to use when script terminates and there are failing tests defaults to '1' [-breakOnErrors] - propagate errors in unit tests to facilitate debugging [-version] - print the library version

 Example: using in automated builds